 Too bad he wasn’t around when the Puritans controlled Massachusetts.
 He might have had a different idea.
 They didn’t want anyone there who didn’t believe as they did.
 They booted out one inhabitant after another and burned a few more.
 One of the men they banned was Roger Williams, who was saved in the middle of a New England winter by savage Indians, who had no such restrictions on faith.
 They saw him as a human being in need of help.

 He learned their language and often negotiated with them to prevent bloodshed and to purchase land.

 Williams (right) recognized the irony of supposed heathens who acted more religiously than those who wanted a “pure” society.

-As a result, he founded Providence Plantation (plantation in those days means “colony” today) and insisted on freedom of religion.
+As a result, he founded Providence Plantation (plantation in those days meant the same as “colony” today) and insisted on freedom of religion.
 There, he welcomed all the outcasts from the Puritan reign.
 When the Puritans hung Quakers, Williams encouraged Quaker refugees to join him, even though he did not agree with their philosophy.